raphCode/master-thesis-muzero/theory.typ

 In some cases, the subscript may be omitted to simplify notation.

-The !dnet can be applied recurrently, so any !r $r^n$ and !s $s^n$ $n$<join-right> time steps ahead can be predicted given a starting !s $s^0$ and a series of hypothetical !as
+The !dnet can be applied recurrently, so any !r $r^n$ and !s $s^n$ $n$<join-right> time steps ahead can be predicted given an initial !s $s^0$ and a series of hypothetical !as
 $a^0, a^1, ..., a^n$:
 $ (s^t, r^t) = #dyn (s^(t-1), a^t) $
 This process is used during !mcts, as visualized in @fig_muzero_mcts.